Ronald Lewis (actor): Decline

-In May 1965 Lewis appeared in court for drinking driving and assault.
+In May 1965 Lewis appeared in court for drink driving and assault.
 Lewis received two black eyes, both in retaliation to his aggression: one from a man who had taken his car keys as Lewis was evidently unfit to drive; and another, at his home in Grays, from the arresting police officer whose presence was prompted by Mrs Lewis's visit to a police station in a "distressed" state.
 At the trial Lewis admitted driving while unfit through drink, assaulting a police officer, and being drunk and disorderly.
 He was fined £65 and banned from driving for a year, but he was not charged with assaulting his wife.

 In December 1965 a warrant was issued for Lewis's arrest while he was appearing in Peter Pan on stage (as Hook alongside Sylvia Syms in the title role).
 His wife alleged he had assaulted her in August.
 Lewis failed to turn up at court and a warrant was issued for his arrest in December.

 This possibly contributed to Lewis no longer playing lead roles in films although it has been pointed out he continued to play leads on television and in theatre until the end of his career.
 Another reason for the decline in his film career may have been a shift in public taste and Lewis's association with the 1950s.
 He focused on stage work in productions such as Raymond and Agnes (1965).